fabianaba/Insurance_Cross_Sell/README.md

 ## 4. Other applications for this project approach

-In countries like Canada, where holding a vehicle insurance is mandatory, this project would still be applied with the intention of offering the clients a tenants insurance package, for example.
+In countries like Canada, where holding a vehicle insurance is mandatory, this project still could be applied at an insurance broker firm with the intention of offering the clients a tenants insurance package, for example.